AhmedElbadry/CompilersSemesterProject/README.md

 We can use one class for similar operators, for example, an arithematic operator (+, -, *, /) generate similar code, so we can use one class for all arithmetic operators.

-This is our parser grammar, for simplicity, we removed all the expressions and only left the addition.
+This is our parser grammar, for simplicity, we removed all the expressions and only left the arithmetic operations.

 ```g4
 program : programBlocks EOF;